pvharmo/blog-jean-mercier/content/posts/en/there-is-no-evil.md

 If it is true that Iranian films often shied away from directly criticizing the regime, they have quite directly spoken to the challenges of human relationships between Iranians themselves, whether caused by the political regime or not.

-This is the case for several quite recent Iranian films, among them films that received prestigious prizes, such as *A Separation* (2006) and *The Client* (2011) of acclaimed filmmaker Asghar Farhadi.
+This is the case for several quite recent Iranian films, among them films that received prestigious prizes, such as *A Separation* (2011) and *The Salesman* (2016) of acclaimed filmmaker Asghar Farhadi.
 It must be said, however, that Farhadi tended to the same theme in at least one film that did not refer to Iran, *Everybody Knows* (2018), this time dealing with rural Spain.
 These challenges of interpersonal relationships often concern economic relations, related, for example, to contracts or promises to deliver, not always kept, in a conflictual mode.
 These contractual conflicts are of course present all over the world, and some Iranian films, those from Farhadi in particular, may only be more open in referring to them.

 But still, we can look further, concerning the persistence of these themes.